 Since that night eight weeks ago, they’d gone back and forth about what she needed, when, and where, always via email.

 Lex preferred the speed and spontaneity of verbal communication over all that tedious typing, but he never again pressed for phone contact.
-Unless one of them overcame the mutual aversion to speaking in the very near future, they’d be emailing each other from opposite sides of the same house.
+Unless one of them overcame the mutual aversion to speaking, they’d be emailing each other from opposite sides of the same house.

 If Lex took the job.

 Three decades of friendship enabled Maisie to read her mind.
 “Veracity of the article notwithstanding, he’ll make music for you.”